 (3) Nor, again, may an excessively wicked man be represented as falling from prosperity into misfortune such a course of events may arouse in us some measure of human sympathy, but not the emotions of pity and fear.

-Aristotle focuses on perfect tragedy by proposing some sets of rules.
+Aristotle focuses on a perfect tragedy by proposing some sets of rules.
 He says that for a perfect tragedy, there should be an unhappy ending with fall of a good man from prosperity to misery that cause catharsis among spectacles.

 Chapter XIV: The Source of the Tragic Emotions of Pity and Fear